iman2153/LLM-Flashcard-Generator/README.md

+# Flashcard Study Tool

+## Overview

+Flashcard Study Tool is a web application designed to streamline the process of flashcard creation.
+By leveraging the power of AI, this tool efficiently converts user notes into flashcards, eliminating the tedious task of manual data entry.
+Developed as part of a 24-hour hackathon, this application showcases the potential of integrating AI with modern web technologies to enhance productivity.

+### Problem It Solves

+Traditional methods of flashcard creation involve manual data entry, which can be time-consuming and prone to errors.
+Flashcard Study Tool addresses this problem by automating the flashcard creation process.
+Users can simply upload their notes, and the application will generate flashcards in a fraction of the time it would take to create them manually.

+## Technologies Used

+- **React.js**: Used for building the user interface of the application.
+- **CHATGPT API**: The AI engine that processes user notes and generates flashcards.
+- **Shell Scripting**: Used to convert user files into strings, which are then passed through the API.

+## Features

+- **Efficient Flashcard Creation**: Achieves a 90% faster flashcard creation speed compared to manual methods.
+- **User-Friendly Interface**: Simple and intuitive design ensures a seamless user experience.
+- **AI-Powered**: Uses CHATGPT API to process user notes and generate flashcards.

-# Getting Started with Create React App
+## Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run:

-### `npm start`
+#### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`
+#### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+#### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`
+#### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+**Note**: This is a one-way operation.
+Once you `eject`, you can't go back!

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More
+### Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+For more details on Create React App, refer to its [official documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn more about React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)